-- Ensured the Cabinet make decisions in an open and transparent way and that information relating to those decisions is made available to the public, unless statutory rules provide otherwise - Ensured that all decisions of regulatory committees of the Council are made in public and that information relating to those decisions is made available to the public, unless statutory rules provide otherwise

-- Ensured that legal and financial implications are recognised in all reports on which decisions are based - Recorded all decisions that are made by committees and key decisions made by officers (where applicable). - Rules and procedures, which govern how decisions are made. - Developed and maintained an effective overview and scrutiny function which encourages constructive challenge - Maintain an effective Standards Committee and Audit Committee
+- Ensured the Cabinet make decisions in an open and transparent way and that information relating to those decisions is made available to the public, unless statutory rules provide otherwise - Ensured that all decisions of regulatory committees of the Council are made in public and that information relating to those decisions is made available to the public, unless statutory rules provide otherwise - Ensured that legal and financial implications are recognised in all reports on which decisions are based - Recorded all decisions that are made by committees and executive decisions made by Lead Members and officers (where applicable). - Rules and procedures, which govern how decisions are made. - Developed and maintained an effective overview and scrutiny function which encourages constructive challenge - Maintain an effective Standards Committee and Audit Committee

-The Council has continued to develop its risk management strategy to enable the Council to manage and control risks in order to maximise the quality of its service provision and uphold its reputation, making a powerful contribution to continuous service improvement and the achievement of best value.
+The Council has continued to develop its risk management strategy to enable the Council to manage and control risks in order to maximise the quality of its service provision and uphold its reputation and the achievement of best value.